 Historic Boats

-Each year a number of historic boats make the journey to be part of Crick Boat Show and in 2023 we will have a record number on display.
-Boats already confirmed are listed below and others will be added as information becomes available.
+Each year a number of historic boats make the journey to be part of Crick Boat Show and for 2025 we have a total of nine historic boats joining us, including two new boats to explore.

 The boats on display are owned by members of the Historic Narrow Boat Club, which works to preserve the working heritage of UK canals from the boats themselves to details of the waterways on which they travel.
 We are grateful to them for their support in making it possible to bring so many boats.